Asiana Treks and Tours

 Electricity voltage and plugs:

-However, 95 % of Nepali people have access to electricity as of May 29, 2023. almost popular trekking routes, teahouses, and lodges have electricity.
-However, some isolated and solo trekking tea houses in the jungle don't have electricity;
+However, as of May 29, 2023, 95 % of Nepali people have access to electricity.
+Most popular trekking routes, teahouses, and lodges have electricity.
+However, some isolated and solo trekking tea houses in the jungle don't.

 Drinking water: